Maine Laws and Incentives

 Biodiesel Fuel Tax Exemption

-An individual that produces biodiesel for personal use or use by a member of their immediate family is exempt from the state fuel excise tax.
+An individual that produces biodiesel for personal use or use by a member of their immediate family is exempt from the state special fuel excise tax.

-(Reference Maine Revised Statutes Title 36, Section 3203 and 3204-A)
+(Reference Maine Revised Statutes Title 36, Section 3204-A)

 Idle Reduction Weight Exemption

-(Reference Maine Revised Statutes Title 29-A, Section 2360)
+(Reference Maine Revised Statutes Title 29-A, Sections 101 and 2360)

-Clean Transportation and Infrastructure Loans
+Clean Transportation and Infrastructure Financing

 The Accelerator must also establish a financing program to provide low- and zero-interest loans to schools, municipalities, and non-profit organizations to purchase ZEVs and associated fueling infrastructure.
-The Accelerator must publish an annual report, including greenhouse gas emission reductions resulting from investments.
+The Accelerator must publish an annual report, including greenhouse gas emission reductions resulting from investments.(Reference Maine Revised Statutes Title 35-A, Section 10129)

 Low-Speed Vehicle Inspection Exemption